ajaycharan/rltorch/README.md

 This package is a Reinforcement Learning package written in LUA for Torch.
 It main features are (for now):
 * Different environments are provided, from classical RL environments, ATARI games, to special ones like the `multiclass classification environment` that casts a classification learning problem to a RL problem.
-  * Sequential Acquisition Environment as described in `Gabriel Dulac-Arnold, Ludovic Denoyer, Philippe Preux, Patrick Gallinari: Sequential approaches for learning datum-wise sparse representations.
-Machine Learning 89(1-2): 87-122 (2012)`
-* Different learning policies are provided:
   * Classic reward-based policies: Policy gradient, recurrent policy gradient, approximated q-learning with experience replay (also known as deep Q learning)
   * Imitation-based policies: Stochastic gradient-based imitation policy
-  * Predictive policies: policies which goal is to predict an output (for example in order to make classification).
+  * Predictive policies: policies which goal is to predict an output and not to maximize a reward
 * The different policies can be easily used with `openAI Gym` directly in python by using the `lutorpy` package
-* The platform can be connected to any environment through a socket (using JSON as an exchange format)

-More features are planed:
-* New environments:
-  * Text classification environment (sequential reading) as described in `Gabriel Dulac-Arnold, Ludovic Denoyer, Patrick Gallinari: Text Classification: A Sequential Reading Approach.
-ECIR 2011: 411-423`
-  * Image classification with attention as described in `Gabriel Dulac-Arnold, Ludovic Denoyer, Nicolas Thome, Matthieu Cord, Patrick Gallinari: Sequentially Generated Instance-Dependent Image Representations for Classification.
-ICLR 2014`
-  * ...
-* New learning policies
+# News
+* 19th of August 2016: Major update !
+  * Now, environments have been splitted in three components: world, sensor and task.
+It allows one to easily specify different sensors, and different problems on the same world.
+It also greatly increase the readability of the platform
+  * Tutorials have been updated
+  * WARNING: Adaptation to openAI GYm will be done in the next few days...

 # Dependencies